Sorry, this program is not available for local students.

 Sorry, this program is not available for international students intending to study on a student visa.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

 The Master of Engineering (Robotics and Mechatronics Engineering) consists of 192 credit points.

 In your first year, you’ll share four common courses with other Master of Engineering programs as well as studying specialist robotics and mechatronics courses.

-In your final semester you will tackle a significant research project, designed to bring together the knowledge and skills gained throughout the program.
+In your final semester you'll tackle a significant research project designed to bring together the knowledge and skills gained throughout the program.
 This project can be drawn from industry or simulate an industry environment.

 As part of the Masters you must complete at least 12 weeks of work experience in a professional engineering environment.
 Work experience completed prior to joining this program and after commencing a relevant bachelor degree (see entry requirements) may count towards the work experience component.